top of page

 The first part of the trip is spent at La Selva, one of the best known and most influential field stations in tropical biology.
 There, students conduct bird surveys that contribute to long-term databases critical for conservation and research, as well as going on additional excursions, for example to a butterfly farm and on a night tour with station personnel.

 Before we leave for Costa Rica though, we have a series of one hour meetings In January and February to learn bird and fish identification, confirm snorkeling skills, and generally get ready.
-1201 students also complete one or more online exercises to hone ID skills and explore Intro Bio topics not well covered in Costa Rica.
-4810 and 6220 students read relevant primary literature.
+We also complete online exercises to hone ID skills.
+6994 students learn about leading study abroad courses.

 The second part of the trip is spent in the coastal Caribbean town of Cahuita, which is home to a national park and some of the most accessible coral reefs in Costa Rica.
-There we conduct reef fish surveys, again for inclusion in long-term databases used for research and conservation, as well as touring the park to see sloths, monkeys, and other wildlife.
+There we conduct reef fish surveys, again for inclusion in long-term databases used for research and conservation, and if time permits, tour the park to see sloths, monkeys, and other wildlife.

 Throughout, the course emphasizes living and working as a field biologist--which means trading off air-conditioning and sometimes hot water for fans, field sites and memorable adventures.

-When we get back to ECU, 1201 students work in groups to analyze the data they collected, then prepare write-ups about their findings.
+When we get back to ECU, 1201 and 3504 students work in groups to analyze the data they collected, then prepare write-ups about their findings.

 When we first offered the course in spring 2023, we were fortunate to be able to participate in two pick-up soccer games, one with other American students at La Selva and one with local students at Cahuita.

-Interested in getting involved in the 2025 course?
-Applications are now open through the ECU study abroad site!
+Interested in getting involved in the 2026 course?
+Applications will open shortly through the ECU study abroad site!
 Please apply as soon as possible, certainly by Sep.
 30 (closes formally ~Oct.
 21 but will likely be filled by then).
 Remember, your spot is not guaranteed until your deposit is received.
 Contact Prof. Jeff McKinnon for information: mckinnonj@ecu.edu

 bottom of page